evmcnb/quartz/content/Full/Stroke.md

 - Monitor mood
 - Drugs - High dose statins: , anticoagulation in AF: DOAC, [[Pearls/Anti-platelets|Anti-platelets]], anti-diabetics
 - Do not drive for 1 month

+> [!tldr] Barthel Index
+> The Barthel index is a scale that measures disability or dependence in activities of daily living in stroke patients

 ## Specific Strokes